shampine/awesomepress/README.md

 ### Warning

-If using with WordPress do not name the folder 'awesomepress' - there is an existing plugin with the same name that will try to update this plugin.
+When using with WordPress do not name the folder 'awesomepress' - there is an existing plugin with the same name that will try to update this plugin.
+I suggest using the downloaded name "awesomepress-master" from GitHub.